apacheignite/documentation/odbc-driver/pdo-interoperability.md

 [/block]
 Apache Ignite conforms to ODBC protocol and has its own ODBC driver that is released along with other functionality.
 This is the driver that will be used by PHP PDO framework going forward in order to connect to an Apache Ignite cluster.

-Refer to Apach Ignite [ODBC documentation](doc:odbc-driver) configuring it and installing on a target system.
-Once the driver is installed and works fine go to the section below of this guide.
+Refer to Apache Ignite [ODBC documentation](doc:odbc-driver) configuring it and installing on a target system.
+Once the driver is installed and works fine move to the section below of this guide.
 [block:callout]
 {
   "type": "warning",
   "title": "",
-  "body": "Use Apache Ignite ODBC driver that is available under version 1.8 and later if the driver is going to be used together with PHP PDO framework."
+  "body": "Use ODBC driver that is available under Apache Ignite 1.8 and later versions.
+The prior versions of the driver and Apache Ignite don't support PHP PDO framework."
 }
 [/block]